jporeilly/K8s/Labs/04 Services/01 Services/Services.md

 #### <font color='red'> 4.1.3 Services - LoadBalancers </font>
 When running in the cloud, such as EC2 or Azure, it's possible to configure and assign a Public IP address issued via the cloud provider.
 This will be issued via a Load Balancer such as ELB.
 This allows additional public IP addresses to be allocated to a Kubernetes cluster without interacting directly with the cloud provider.

+This one is a little tricky as 2 loadbalancers are deployed..
+To service requests a loadbalancer (tunnel) is configured between the client (Lab IP 10.x.x.x) and minikube K8s on a NodePort 192.168.49.x.
+This gets you into the K8s cluster..  then a metalLB is deployed so that requests from the minikube loadbalancer are forwarded to the internal service clusterIP.. and so on..

-using metalLB in front of a NodePort
+Using metalLB in front of a NodePort

 check whats running:
 ```